Introduction From Chair Of The North Somerset Safeguarding Children Board.

 - Priority Four Domestic Abuse

-These are detailed in the Strategic Business Plan which can be found on the Board’s website.
+The development of these priorities is detailed in the Strategic Business Plan which can be found on the Board’s website.

-Tony Oliver, Independent Chair, North Somerset Safeguarding Children Board
+Independent Chair, North Somerset Safeguarding Children Board

 WOE CDOP ANNUAL REPORT 2017-2018